ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 The Channel Entries tag can display both multi-entry and single-entry content - that is, several entries on a page, or one specific entry.
 By default, Channel Entries will use :ref:`information in the URL <entries-and-other-things>` to retrieve the right content.
-By using available paramters and variables, Channel Entries can display contnet from categories, specific days, monthly archives, and more.
+By using available parameters and variables, Channel Entries can display content from categories, specific days, monthly archives, and more.

-Let's look at a basic Chanel Entries tag example:
+Let's look at a basic Channel Entries tag example:

 ::